Need pest help? Save $50 on your first recurring service today with code GET50

 Fire ants are difficult to control for several reasons: the colonies are often very large and extend under the ground a great distance.
 Colonies often have multiple queens, so they can recover if a part of the colony and a queen or two have been killed, and they often occur in large numbers, so that when you have eliminated one colony another will likely move in to occupy the space.

 Because fire ants can be sometimes a danger to humans and pets, it is a good idea to consult with professionals regarding ways to control them.
 Call your local Orkin Branch office to set up an inspection of your property.
-A highly trained Orkin Pest Specialist will come to your home and conduct a thorough inspection inside and outside.
-The Orkin Specialist will develop a customized ant treatment plan backed by science that best meets your needs.
+A highly trained Orkin Pro will come to your home and conduct a thorough inspection inside and outside.
+Our expert exterminators will develop a customized ant treatment plan that best meets your needs.

 Behavior, Diet & Habits

 Typically nest in the ground.
 At times, nests may appear as visible mounds of 61 cm in diameter and about 18 cm high.
 Large colonies can have up to 250,000 workers.
 Very active and aggressive, they will sting any intruding animal repeatedly.